mahoney1/test/acl_trading.md

 1. Click on `admin` (top right) and select 'ID Registry' from the drop-down
 2. Click 'Issue new ID' top right and it will present an 'Issue New Identity' dialog
 3. In the ID Name field - enter `tid1` as the identity we'll use for TRADER1
-4. In the Participant field - enter `TRADER1` to search for the fully-qualified Participant - and select the fully-qualified participant name
+4. In the Participant field - enter `TRADER1` to search for the Participant - and select the fully-qualified participant name
 5. Click on 'Create New'  to continue.

 Repeat the 'Issue new ID' sequence (step 2 through 5 above) for identities `tid2`, `tid3`, `tid4`, `tid5` and `tid6` respectively, mapping these to their respective TRADER participants.

  Now we're ready to start creating our access control rules.

-**Important**: if you are issuing new identities for a Fabric-based environment (as opposed to the online environment), be sure to add each issued identity to your wallet using the'Add to Wallet' option.
+**Important**: if you are issuing new identities for a {{site.data.conrefs.composer_full}} based environment (as opposed to the online environment), be sure to add each issued identity to your wallet using the 'Add to Wallet' option.

 ### Add Commodity Trading network access control rules

-The standard 'Commodity Trade network' sample network you deployed comes with standard System and Network ACL rules, that govern the administrators of the business network.
+The standard 'Commodity Trade network' sample network you deployed comes with standard System and Network ACL rules, that govern the participants of the business network to enable accessing registries like asset registries or ability to reviewing historical records in the ledger.

 But we want to add some Trading-specific access control rules - let's start by defining what we want to achieve first !
 The golden rule with ACLs is that access to resources inside a business network are by default implicitly 'DENIED' to Participants, unless explicitly ALLOWED.